schokokaschak/openai-agent/README.md

-# OpenAI Agent Playground
+# OpenAI Agent

 An interactive AI assistant that can read, write, execute, and delete files within a controlled working directory.
 Includes custom tools and supports automated evaluation using DeepEval.

 ## Features

-- Read file contents (max 10,000 characters)
+- Read file contents
 - List files and directories
 - Write to files
 - Execute Python scripts